HE is all you need: Compressing FHE Ciphertexts using Additive HE: Additive HE for Smaller FHE Responses

 Note that the operations in the numerator are happening modulo $q$.
 The numerator of \Cref{eq:rlwe-extract-general} is a linear combination of the coefficients of the secret key, hence it can be computed given the encrypted coefficients of the secret key.

-The complete procedure to compress the $k^{th}$ coefficient of an RLWE ciphertext is shown in \Cref{alg:rlwe-compress-response}.
-The corresponding decryption function is shown in \Cref{alg:rlwe-decrypt-compressed-response}.
+The complete procedure to compress the coefficient of $X^k$ in an RLWE plaintext and the corresponding decryption function is shown in \Cref{alg:rlwe-compress-response}.
+Compression of RLWE coefficients is fully compatible with the compact compression keys of \Cref{sec:smaller-compression-key} and batched compression of \Cref{sec:batched-compression}.